Cogeneration: Disadvantages of the cogeneration using sugarcane bagasse

-In the case of methyl chloride, when this substance is emitted and reaches the stratosphere, it ends up being very harmful for the ozone layer, since chlorine when combined with the ozone molecule generates a catalytic reaction leading to the breakdown of ozone links.

-After each reaction, chlorine starts a destructive cycle with another ozone molecule.
-In this way, a single chlorine atom can destroy thousands of ozone molecules.
-As these molecules are being broken, they are unable to absorb the ultraviolet rays.
-As a result, the UV radiation is more intense on Earth and there is a worsening of global warming.

 Comparison with a heat pump

 A heat pump may be compared with a CHP unit as follows.
 If, to supply thermal energy, the exhaust steam from the turbo-generator must be taken at a higher temperature than the system would produce most electricity at, the lost electrical generation is as if a heat pump were used to provide the same heat by taking electrical power from the generator running at lower output temperature and higher efficiency.
 Typically for every unit of electrical power lost, then about 6 units of heat are made available at about 90 °C. Thus CHP has an effective Coefficient of Performance (COP) compared to a heat pump of 6.
 However, for a remotely operated heat pump, losses in the electrical distribution network would need to be considered, of the order of 6%.
 Because the losses are proportional to the square of the current, during peak periods losses are much higher than this and it is likely that widespread (i.e. citywide application of heat pumps) would cause overloading of the distribution and transmission grids unless they were substantially reinforced.

 It is also possible to run a heat driven operation combined with a heat pump, where the excess electricity (as heat demand is the defining factor on se) is used to drive a heat pump.
 As heat demand increases, more electricity is generated to drive the heat pump, with the waste heat also heating the heating fluid.

 As the efficiency of heat pumps depends on the difference between hot end and cold end temperature (efficiency rises as the difference decreases) it may be worthwhile to combine even relatively low grade waste heat otherwise unsuitable for home heating with heat pumps.
 For example, a large enough reservoir of cooling water at 15 C can significantly improve efficiency of heat pumps drawing from such a reservoir compared to air source heat pumps drawing from cold air during a -20 C night.
 In the summer when there's both demand for air conditioning and warm water, the same water may even serve as both a "dump" for the waste heat rejected by a/c units and as a "source" for heat pumps providing warm water.
 Those considerations are behind what is sometimes called "cold district heating" using a "heat" source whose temperature is well below those usually employed in district heating.